rajashekar/reviews-api-v2/README.md

 # Reviews API
-The purpose of the project is to understand the concepts of Spring boot application, JDBC with MySQL, Spring Data JPA, JDBC with Mongo DB, test cases using DataJpaTest and DataMongoTest.
+Reviews API built using Spring boot application, JDBC with MySQL, Spring Data JPA, JDBC with Mongo DB, test cases using DataJpaTest and DataMongoTest.

 ## Pre-requisites
 MySQL needs to be installed and configured.
 Instructions provided separately.